Austin Healey: Early career

 Healey played for England U21 in 1992 and went on to represent England A and the Barbarians '96 tour of Japan.
 After spells at Waterloo and Orrell, Healey initially signed for Leicester as a scrum half, having played at wing and outside centre for Orrell.
 He made his full England début against Ireland during the 1997 Five Nations tournament, and toured with the British Lions in 1997, making two appearances.

 He has played in the Five/Six Nations tournaments (‘98-'02) and in the 1999 World Cup.
 In the 1999/00 season he was voted both Leicester Tigers' and Allied Dunbar's Player of the Season.

 Leicester coach Bob Dwyer switched him to the wing to accommodate Fijian Waisale Serevi at scrum half.
 Healey was then selected on the wing for England.

 After an injury to Tigers' South African fly-half Joel Stransky, and the unsuitability of others such as Pat Howard and Andy Goode to fill the role, Healey was switched to fly-half.
 In this position, however, he was unable to make much of an international impression, his sole appearance at fly-half coming in the 2000 tour to South Africa in the first test, after Jonny Wilkinson fell victim to food poisoning.

 In 2001 he made the break during the Heineken Cup final that resulted in the winning try - Healey had started the match at scrum half with Andy Goode at 10, but was switched to fly-half in the closing minutes.
 He also scored the second and decisive try against Munster when Tigers retained the cup the following year.

-His form for Tigers during the 2001 season, was rewarded with a call up to England's starting line-up during the Six Nations, and selection for the British & Irish Lions squad to tour Australia, where he put in some good performances for the mid-week team but missed out on further caps due to injury.

-However, for many people the abiding memory of this tour will be the controversy caused by his comments on Wallaby lock Justin Harrison in his column in the Guardian.
-The comments backfired after Harrison was selected to make his debut for the Third and deciding test of the series, and stole a crucial lineout - sealing the series victory for Australia.
-There was some suggestion that Healey's comments had served as motivation for the Wallabies team.